python/cpython/Doc/library/tokenize.rst

-   The :func:`tokenize` generator requires one argument, *readline*, which must be a callable object which provides the same interface as the :meth:`readline` method of built-in file objects (see section :ref:`bltin-file-objects`).
+   The :func:`tokenize` generator requires one argument, *readline*, which must be a callable object which provides the same interface as the :meth:`io.IOBase.readline` method of file objects.
 Each call to the function should return one line of input as bytes.

    The generator produces 5-tuples with these members: the token type; the token string; a 2-tuple ``(srow, scol)`` of ints specifying the row and